 4.0.0.2.2 PYTHON

-The primary programming language chosen for the project is Python.
+The primary programming language used is Python.
 To implement and run the code in this project requires a working knowledge of Python.
 This wiki and additional documentation are intended to further outline how the software is designed to implement the Four-Corner Model.

 4.0.0.3 No Representations or Warranties